Extbase CommandControllers vs. Symfony/Console Integration

 There needs to be a decision which direction CLI should continue, and a full migration path should be available.

-#1 Updated by Benni Mack 11 months ago
+#1 Updated by Benni Mack about 1 year ago

 There is even a third component playing into that: